 The dust that covers the surface of Mars is fine like talcum powder.
 Beneath the layer of dust, the Martian crust consists mostly of volcanic basalt rock.
 The soil of Mars also holds nutrients such as sodium, potassium, chloride and magnesium.
-The crust is about 30 miles (50 kilometers) thick.
+The crust is between 6 and 30 miles (10 and 50 kilometers) thick, according to NASA.

 Mars' crust is thought to be one piece.
 Unlike Earth, the red planet has no tectonic plates that ride on the mantle to reshape the terrain.
 Since there is little to no movement in the crust, molten rock flowed to the surface at the same point for successive eruptions, building up into the huge volcanoes that dot the Martian surface.